 Julia Kell has been an applications developer at Colorado Access since 2019.
 She has been working in various facets of IT for the past 15 years and particularly enjoys working in the health sector.
 Julie was a native of Ukraine when it was still the USSR.
 After growing up in Los Angeles, and spending several years in New York City playing the bass trombone in pit orchestras, she switched careers, eventually moving to Colorado five years ago after meeting her husband.
 She enjoys weight training, hiking, nerdy history documentaries, and is passionate about refugee causes and alleviating economic disparity.

-Jess Kelly is one of the service desk analysts at Colorado Access.
+Jess Kelly is a compliance specialist at Colorado Access.
 Aside from her position at Colorado Access, she is also a concert photographer.
 Before COVID-19, she was covering anywhere from three to five shows a week.
 Music has been a part of her life from an early age, and to no surprise, her friends and colleagues say the same.

 Kirstin is a program manager at Colorado Access, and has a background in public health, journalism, and skeining yarn (but that’s a story for another time).
 Kirstin has called Colorado home since 2007.
 In her spare time, she enjoys spending time with friends, cooking, seeing live music, traveling, and struggle cuddling her cats.